Kenite hypothesis: Basic model

 Early Yahwistic poetry is the next base of support for the Kenite hypothesis.
 On five separate occasions, Yahweh is given explicit residency in the lands south of the biblical Kingdom of Judah.
 These passages are Deuteronomy 33:2, Judges 5:4, Habakkuk 3:3 and 3:7, and Isaiah 63:1.
 Each passage describes Yahweh as having come forth from the lands of Midian and Edom, sometimes in specific places such as Bozrah, Mount Seir, and Mount Paran, and sometimes in generic terms where the deity is described as coming from Teman, a word literally meaning "south."
-Mount Seir, in particular, became a synonym for the Edomites both inside and outside the Hebrew Bible, the Amarna letters mention a "people of Shēri", and a 13th-century BCE topographical list made by Rameses II in West Amara mentions the "Shasu of Seir".
+Mount Seir, in particular, became a synonym for the Edomites both inside and outside the Hebrew Bible.
+The Amarna letters mention a "people of Shēri", and a 13th-century BCE topographical list made by Rameses II in West Amara mentions the "Shasu of Seir" and "Shasu of Yhw [Yahweh]".
 The texts of the "Blessing of Moses" and the "Song of Deborah" seem to quote each other, depending on which was written first, and while both say Yahweh "shone forth" from Mount Paran, the "Blessing of Moses" is unique in that it specifically mentions that Yahweh actually came from Mount Sinai.
 Proponents of the Kenite hypothesis explain this by citing evidence of textual corruption in the passage.

-The possibility has also been entertained that the biblical version of the history of early humanity has preserved, in the story of Cain and his line (Gen. 4:1-24), an echo of the role of the Kenites in the early history of Israel.
+The Genesis creation narrative may include an allusion to a traditional belief that the Kenites were present in the mythical early history of Israel in the story of Cain, son of Adam and Eve, and his descendants (Gen. 4:1-24).
 In this view, the name of the Kenite tribe is held to derive from Cain's name.
-The Kenites, like Cain, were nomadic.
-The Kenites were metalworkers, a science which the Book of Genesis states the descendants of Cain invented.
-Immediately after Cain is expelled to the wilderness by Yahweh for Abel's murder, the biblical narrative states that in the times of the children of Adam and Eve's new son, Seth, people began to call on Yahweh's name for the first time.
-However, Yahweh states during the episode of the burning bush that his name, Yahweh, was not known to previous generations.
+The Kenites, like Cain, are said to be nomadic.
+The Kenites are described as metalworkers, a science which the Book of Genesis states was invented by the descendants of Cain.
+Yahweh had expelled Cain to the wilderness for murdering his brother Abel.
+Cain has a brother, Seth, and Genesis states that people of the generation of Seth's began to call Yahweh by name for the first time.
+Contradicting this is the burning bush episode in the Book of Exodus, when Yahweh tells Moses that his name was not known to previous generations.

-Proponents of the Kenite hypothesis explain this inconsistency as a preserved implication that the cult of Yahweh said to have been created by Moses had a known pre-history.
-Further indirect support for the Kenites being the true bearers of the Yahwistic faith is taken from the positive portrayal of Kenites in the rest of the Tanakh.
-Kenites and some groups closely associated with them appear to have been known as fervid devotees of their god Yahweh, even during times when Yahweh's own chosen people, the Israelites, had at large abandoned his worship.
-These examples lend to speculation as to what other expressions of what might be called a sort-of Yahwistic primitivism, for which no obvious explanation is at hand, may be relics of the aboriginal, pre-Israelite Yahwism associated with the Kenites and related groups.
+Proponents of the Kenite hypothesis claim this inconsistency demonstrates a preserved implicit tradition that the cult of Yahweh—explicitly shown as having been established through Moses—had a pre-Mosaic history in Midian.
+Proponents find further indirect support in the positive portrayal of Kenite in Exodus and other books of the Hebrew Bible.
+Kenites and some groups closely associated with them appear to have been known as fervid devotees of their god Yahweh, even during times when Yahweh's own chosen people, the Israelites, had largely abandoned his worship.
+As such, a Kenite "Yahwistic primitivism" may be relics of the aboriginal, pre-Israelite Yahwism associated with the Kenites and related groups.